These Tried-and-True OC Classics Never Go out of Style

 Must Order: Crepe a la Duck Confit

-A multi-course dining experience that makes you feel like you’ve stepped into a secret supper club?
+A six-course pre-fixe experience that makes you feel like you’ve stepped into a secret supper club?
 Say less.
-The Hobbit isn’t just a meal—it’s an event.
+The Hobbit is an event lovingly orchestrated inside a 1930s French provincial home that’s been enchanting diners since 1972.
 You start in the wine cellar for a pre-dinner toast, then move into the candlelit dining room for a gourmet feast.
-The must-try?
-The Crepe a la Duck Confit—buttery, rich and the definition of indulgence.
+The menu changes but previous highlights include duck confit, lobster glazed black cod and chocolate semifreddo.
+Just remember: The Hobbit has a strict dress code, so break out your best cocktail attire.

 Location: Orange